kubedos/kubedos/README.md

 ✅ **No “install dependencies after boot”**
 ✅ **No “pull packages from the internet”** (dark-site safe)

-The OS comes out of the foundry ready to converge.
+The OS comes out of the foundry ready to converge, in a **single** step.

 ---